widemouthfrog1/Momentum/README.md

 An ongoing challenge is that the pistons don't fully retract if you're spinning fast enough (due to centripedal force).
 The issue is that if you increase the retraction speed/force the pistons look like they just disappear when retracting.
 A possible solution to this is to have the force increase over time so you can still see it retracting but the centripedal force of spinning will be overcome.

-## Assets Used

-[Animated 2D Coins](https://assetstore.unity.com/packages/2d/environments/animated-2d-coins-22097) - From the Unity store, modified to fit our purpose.
-[Universal Sound FX](https://assetstore.unity.com/packages/audio/sound-fx/universal-sound-fx-17256) - From the Unity store, small number of sounds from this pack used.